Exercise is important, but make nutrition your top priority

 Our digestive systems are designed to slowly and methodically break down a whole food (process and refine it) into the nutrients it needs.
 But we are not designed to eat a food that is highly processed and refined before we eat it.

 Refined sugars, flour and other processed foods are already highly broken down and will be absorbed improperly and very quickly, creating confusion in the synchronized stages of the digestive process.
 Eating them too frequently is confusing and stressful to the body.
 Over time, imbalances are created.
-In addition, processed foods are generally high in fat and/or sugar and have lost many nutrients vital for good health – like vitamins and minerals and also fibre.
+In addition to losing losing many nutients like vitamins, minerals and fibre, processed foods are generally high in fat and/or sugar.
 A vitamin/mineral pill can’t possibly replace the fibre and the many known nutrients (and those yet to be discovered) that are lost when food is processed.

-However, the problem is breakfast, lunch, dinner, and snacks for the average person today is mostly food that doesn’t resemble its original form: bread, cookies, deli-meats, French fries, snack bars, juices, milkshakes, and sodas didn’t occur that way naturally.
+However, the problem is breakfast, lunch, dinner, and snacks for the average person is mostly food that doesn’t resemble its original form: Bread, cookies, deli-meats, French fries, snack bars, juices, milkshakes, and sodas didn’t occur that way naturally.

 Obesity, diabetes, cancer, and heart disease are increasingly prevalent today.
 And a major contributor to our declining health is our wide selection of highly processed foods.
 They stress and exhaust the digestive system.
 They lack the nutrition needed to strengthen the immune system and ensure good health.
 And this certainly makes them a poor choice to fuel our physical activities.